(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections: Contact interactions

 Including higher partial waves is therefore not a useful way of increasing the cross section, because the potential remains limited by the characteristic radius $r_A$.

 Figure~\ref{fig:sigma_sigma} shows the breakdown of the $A^4$ scaling for several example nuclei, fully taking into account contributions from higher partial waves.
-Direct detection constraints for underground detectors are affected by the breakdown of scaling at the $\mathcal{O}(1)$ level for $\sigma_{\chi N}\simeq10^{-32}\;\text{cm}^2$.
+Direct-detection constraints for underground detectors are affected by the breakdown of scaling at the $\mathcal{O}(1)$ level for $\sigma_{\chi N}\simeq10^{-32}\;\text{cm}^2$.